Human rights in São Tomé and Príncipe: Societal discrimination

 The law provides for the equality of all citizens regardless of sex, race, racial origin, political tendency, creed, or philosophic conviction, and while the government actively enforced these provisions, women faced discrimination.
 Domestic violence against women occurred, including rape, but the extent of the problem was unknown.
 Although women have the right to legal recourse-–including against spouses–-many were reluctant to bring legal action or were ignorant of their rights under the law.
 Tradition inhibited women from taking domestic disputes outside the family.

 The law stipulates that women and men have equal political, economic, and social rights.
 While many women have access to opportunities in education, business, and government, in practice women still encountered significant societal discrimination.

 Mistreatment of children was not widespread; however, there were few protections for orphans and abandoned children.
 Child labor was a problem.

-There were no reports that persons were trafficked to, from, or within the country.
+There were no reports of persons being trafficked to, from, or within the country.